-In 1642, the coastline of South Island was sighted by the Dutch East India Company explorer, Abel Tasman.
+In 1642, Dutch East India Company explorer, Abel Tasman, sighted the coastline of South Island.
 There were brief encounters with the Maori as his crew tried to come ashore.
 A few of his sailors were killed, but the Captain himself never set foot on land.

 In 1769, the legendary British explorer, James Cook, sailed into New Zealand waters and mapped most of the shoreline.
 After news of these unspoiled islands spread across the far-reaches of the globe, a hardy group of traders and whalers were quick to arrive.

 Small settlements sprang up along the northern coastline, and a trading culture with the Maori flourished.
 For centuries - with just clubs and spears - the Maori fended off their enemies, but now with European metal and muskets in their hands, they imposed their will on their neighbors and tribal warfare surfaced for a time.

 As interest in the New Zealand territory peaked across Europe, and in an effort to keep the French out, the British government made their move; they agreed to recognize the sovereignty of the Maori people and appointed William Hobson as the region's Lieutenant Governor.
 He worked under the authority of the British Governor of New South Wales, Australia.

 In 1840, Hobson, in his new role, arrived on North Island.
 Subsequently, Maori chieftains entered into a compact with Britain called the "Treaty of Waitangi."
 They ceded sovereignty to Britain's Queen Victoria while retaining territorial rights - at least on paper.